esm-dev/modern-monaco/README.md

 ## Usage

-There are three working modes for esm-monaco:
+esm-monaco provides three modes to create a code editor:

-- **Lazy**: hightlight the code with Shiki and load `monaco-editor-core` in background.
+- **Lazy**: hightlight the code with Shiki and load the editor in background.
-- **SSR**: render the editor in server side, and hydrate it in client side.
+- **SSR**: render the editor(mocked) in server side, and hydrate it in client side.
 - **Manual**: create a monaco editor instance manually.

 ### Lazy Mode